St. Louis Music: Guitar brands and distribution

+SLM also briefly distributed Japanese-made Aria Pro II guitars in the mid-to-late 1980s and handled electric models under the Alvarez and Sigma by Martin brands.

+Most of these instruments were manufactured by South Korean factories such as Cort and Samick and were marketed as affordable alternatives to higher-priced American and Japanese guitars during the 1980s and 1990s.

 Ownership changes (2005―2008)

 In March 2005, after a two-year search for potential buyers, St. Louis Music was sold to LOUD Technologies for USD$38.4M in cash and stock.
 At the time, SLM was generating USD $85M in annual revenue, and had 350 employees in its combined service and headquarters, warehouse, engineering offices, and manufacturing plants in Missouri and Arkansas.

 In November 2008, U.S. Band and Orchestra Supplies, Inc. acquired St. Louis Music and its divisions of Knilling string instruments and Austin guitars from LOUD Technologies, Inc., and in March of the following year announced it would be doing business as St. Louis Music in the original SLM facility on Ferguson Avenue.

 Modern era (2009―present)

 In 2015, SLM acquired E.K.
 Blessing Brass and Hamilton Stands.
 In 2018, the company acquired Alvarez Guitars, DEG Music Products, Inc. and HW Products, and secured exclusive North American distribution rights for Antigua Winds.